This is an interview between Circuit Specialists and Jose Wise, founder of Solar Traffic Control.

-Tracking doesn’t really make sense because it is another part to be flapping around in high wind.
-The DOT likes to minimize number of moving parts in order to minimize maintenance.
-The cost of the tracker assembly would be equal or more to adding another PV cell to they system and would require more maintenance.
+Tracking doesn’t really make sense because it is another part to be flapping around in the high wind.
+The DOT likes to minimize the number of moving parts in order to minimize maintenance.
+The cost of the tracker assembly would be equal or more to adding another PV cell to the system and would require more maintenance.

 It sounds like that between Circuit Specialists and Avanti Circuits you buy a lot locally.
 Why do you prefer to shop locally?